TimTeaFan/tt_website/content/mypublications/title.md

 +++

 <br>
-<p style="text-align: left;"> Below you find selected talks and presentations on two of my major topics: Data Science and Happiness.
-During my time as a happiness researcher I was very active speaker [see my full list of presentations] gave Below is a list of talks and presentations I gave over the years.
-I was especially active as a speaker during my time as a hapiness researcher.
-I welcome opportunities to speak about Data Science, Statistics and R.... .</p>
+<p style="text-align: left;"> Below is a list of my journal articles that I wrote as a happiness researcher.
+If you are interested in ... publications, have a look at my google scholar profile or look me up on research gate.</p>